P0x00/Evado/README.md

 ### SimpleLoader
 Simple Xor ShellCode Loader (NET Core 6.0)

+### PascalXORInject
+Simple Xor ShellCode Injector (Pascal)
+Use Lazarus to compile.
+Add $00 at the end of your shellcode.
+Shellcode needs to be XORED.

 ### UniversalisRev
 Simple TcpReverser (NET Core 6.0) ***compatible with cross-compilation***. <br> Inside there are two Publishing profiles (Windows x64 and Linux x64). <br> Should also be compatible with MacOS and ARM architecture (Not MacOS ARM).